elephants

 August 2018 weight (one day after birth): 277 pounds

-In the final hours of World Elephant Day at the Safari Park, just before midnight on August 12, 2018, mother Ndulamitsi gave birth to Umzula-zuli, a male calf, called "Zuli."
+Just before midnight on August 12, 2018, in the final hours of World Elephant Day, mother Ndulamitsi gave birth to a male calf called Umzula-zuli, or "Zuli."
 The next day, Zuli was greeted by the herd's other elephants, who gathered around him—eager to touch him, trumpet, and smell him with their trunks.

 Swazi